Book a call with admissions

 Why Do SSRIs Cause Emotional Blunting?

-It’s thought that the increase in serotonin caused by these drugs may have an effect on the parts of the brain that regulate emotion.
 This blunting is also a side effect of other antidepressant medications, such as tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs).

 Who Is at Risk?